PanicAtTheCisco/panicatthecisco.github.io/README.md

 ### Credits
 * GitHub Button
   - From Uiverse.io by vinodjangid07
-* Star Parallax and Nebula Effect
+* Star Parallax, Nebula, and Code Spin Effects
-  - Made by Claude (I'm not that good at JS or CSS lol)
+  - Made by Claude (I'm not that good at JS or CSS yet lol)